 The raw water intake is for each pump is equipped with a high speed pickup that will supply water to the baitwell if the supply pump should fail and helps prime the system during normal operation.
 To supply water to a well using the high speed pickup, make sure the ball valve is open and run the boat at a speed above 15 miles per hour.
-Water will circulate through the well and out the to flush the well and drain of debris.
-There is a hook on the side of each well for the drain plug when the well is not in use.
+Water will circulate through the well and out the overflow.